Shubhamy101/Currency-Converter-Using-API-Android-Project/README.md

   * Toasts
   * Alert Dialog Box
   * Custom Adapter (Adapter Used with Spinner)
-  * JSON Parsing With API's (About API in other File)
+  * JSON Parsing With API's (About API in detail below)
   * Intents
   * OOP's